 It may have a different name, but the SLC is barely any different to the old SLK underneath, and that means it feels like distinctly old technology.
 The biggest problem is the ride comfort, or rather, the shortage of it.
 The car jitters and fidgets over small bumps, then thuds and thumps over bigger ones.
 Adaptive dampers are available that vary the behaviour of the suspension according to which of the three driving modes (Comfort, Sport, Sport+) is selected, but even these can’t remedy the problems.
 All this is exacerbated by the fact that the body shakes and flexes more than it should, and as soon as you hit a less-than-perfect surface, squeaks and rattles start intruding from all over the place.
 The handling is decent, with strong grip and reasonable body control, but the SLC is nowhere near as poised or as playful as rivals like the Audi TT Roadster.

 Prices for most versions of the SLC are pretty much spot-on with those of its biggest rival, the Audi TT Roadster; but, strangely, a couple of versions make the Merc look very expensive in comparison, so choose carefully.
 The sleek looks and desirable badge should mean the SLC holds its value pretty well as it ages, meaning more palatable whole-life costs, but the Audi will probably do better on that score.
-Compare the petrol models, and the SLC is nip-and-tuck with the TT for fuel economy and CO2 emissions, but the diesel-powered SLC has the comprehensive beating of its Audi counterpart with an average figure of 70.6mpg.
+Compare the various petrol models, and the SLC is nip-and-tuck with the TT for fuel economy and CO2 emissions.
+However, Mercedes no longer offers a diesel-powered SLC, and the diesel-powered TT is by far the cleanest TT there is.